Skip to the main content

 Employment & Advancement

-Photography is a very competitive field.
-Most photographers work as independent freelancers who specialize in one or more types of genre.
-Some full-time employment is available in areas such as forensic, medical, aerial or scientific photography.
+Photography is a competitive field.
+Most photographers work as freelancers who specialize in one or more genres.
+Some full-time work is available in areas such as forensic, medical, aerial, or scientific photography.
 However, these are very specialized jobs and limited in number.
 Department stores and retail chains offer some full-time positions in portrait photography.

 Industry Concentration